Donations to the institution are not third party payments. They do not count as ISM.

 Accept the institution's allegation without further development and document the file,

-using the Report of Contact (DROC) screen in MSSICS or, for non-MSSICS cases, the
+using the Report of Contact (DROC) screen in the SSI Claims System or, for non-MSSICS

 EXAMPLE: Donations to a private nonprofit institution